trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What was <code>getfacl</code> and <code>setfacl</code> commands do?</b></summary><br>

-The command <code>setfacl</code> refers to Set File Access Control Lists and <code>getfacl</code> refers to Get File Access Control List.
+The command `setfacl` refers to Set File Access Control Lists and `getfacl` refers to Get File Access Control List.
 Each file and directory in a Linux filesystem is created with a specific set of file permissions for its access.
 In order to know the access permissions of a file or directory we use getfacl.

 </details>